Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Introduction: Motivations, Problem Statement and Contributions

 Informally, the homology condition above implies that the reconstructed graph $G'$ can be continuously deformed to the original graph $G$.
 The first two graphs in Fig.~\ref{fig:graphs} have the same homology $H_1$, because the pair of adjacent edges at each corner vertex in the grid graph $G(2,2)$ can be merged and continuously deformed into one corresponding diagonal edge in the wheel graph $W(4)$.
 Geometric similarity means that $G$ and $G'$ are close to each other with respect to a distance between graphs, e.g. $G'$ is in a small neighbourhood of $G$ and vice versa.

 {\bf The contributions of the paper} to data skeletonisation are the following:

-$\bullet$ The paper gives a much simpler proof of Optimality Theorem~\ref{thm:optimality} than for the higher-dimensional version of a Homologically Persistent Skeleton (HoPeS) by Kalisnik et al. \cite{kalisnik2019higher}.
-This result shows that $\hopes$ extends a classical Minimum Spanning Tree to an optimal graph with cycles representing the 1-dimensional shape of a point cloud by correctly capturing the homology $H_1$ at any scale.
+$\bullet$ Section~\ref{sec:optimality} gives a much simpler proof of Optimality Theorem~\ref{thm:optimality} than for the higher-dimensional version of a Homologically Persistent Skeleton (HoPeS) by Kalisnik et al. \cite{kalisnik2019higher}.
+This result shows that $\hopes$ extends a classical Minimum Spanning Tree to an optimal graph with cycles representing the 1-dimensional shape of a point cloud $C$ by correctly capturing `cycles' of $C$ at any scale $\al$.
+Briefly, the reduced skeleton $\hopes(C,\al)$ has the minimum length among all graphs that span $C$ and have the same $H_0$ and $H_1$ homology as the offset $C^{\al}$.